JoshuaEnglish/taskshell/taskshell/docs/checklistplugin.rst

     #.
 Put _ on full payment plan in compensation system
     #.
 Confirm _ signs sales agreement

-In this case, the phases are seperated by three months.
+In the real world usage, the phases are seperated by three months.

 These steps are the ones that should appear in the main task list as clear tasks.
 The actual actions needed to get all of that done may be a much longer